coding-glith/leetcode/backtracking/combinations.md

 ]
 ```

 This idea takes advantage that result values is getting from 1 to n.
+And the result pattern is:

+1,2
+1,3
+1,4
+2,3
+2,4
+3,4

+Do incrementation, when reach to the end of k restrictions, start over and increment by 1.
+Another key is to set the later to be the same as previous value then do iteration.

 ```Python
 class Solution(object):